plainFlight/plainFlightController/README.md

 Battery Monitor: Smooth reduction of throttle when battery voltage is low.
 Working well, but did not make first release.

-Gains: Move gains to 'EEPROM to allow updates through USB.
+Gains: Move gains to 'EEPROM to allow gain modification via termial App or configurator App.

 ## Disclaimer: